aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/01_inputoutput.md

 152.3962118763931   -73.5729658900000
 156.5437326710878   -73.5693791200000
 160.0000000000000   -73.5662512150000
-endphase
+ENDPHASE
 ~~~
-The `mm` keyword indicates the molar mass of the primitive cell in
+The MM keyword indicates the molar mass of the primitive cell in
 atomic mass units (amu).
 In the case of MgO, Mg weighs 24.3050 amu and
 O weighs 15.9994, and there is one atom of each in the primitive cell
-so Mg+O is 40.3044. `nat` is the total number of atoms in the
+so Mg+O is 40.3044.
+NAT is the total number of atoms in the
 primitive cell.

-The last keyword, `phase` is the most important part of a gibbs2
+The last keyword, PHASE is the most important part of a gibbs2
 input.
-Every time a `phase` keyword appears, a new phase is defined in
+Every time a PHASE keyword appears, a new phase is defined in
 the input.
-The label immediately following `phase` is the name that
+The label immediately following PHASE is the name that
 phase will have in gibbs2.
-Additional options for the `phase` can be
+Additional options for the PHASE can be
 input following the label, although in this case we opted for simplicity.

-The `phase` keyword can either read its data (mostly the $E(V)$ curve
+The PHASE keyword can either read its data (mostly the $E(V)$ curve
 but also other information) directly from the input file, as above, or
-from an external file using the `file` option:
+from an external file using the FILE option:
 ~~~
 mm 40.3044
 nat 2